What are the most common complaints Australian consumers have about their health insurance cover? Read on to find out.

 Each year, the Private Health Insurance Ombudsman (PHIO) releases an annual report detailing trends and issues in the Australian private health insurance market.
 Included in this report are figures and analysis of the complaints the PHIO receives regarding health insurance and private health funds.

-In the most recent annual report, for the 2015-16 period, the PHIO (which has now merged with the Office of the Commonwealth Ombudsman) received 4,416 complaints – the largest figure ever recorded.
+In the most recent annual report for the 2017-18 period, the PHIO (which has now merged with the Office of the Commonwealth Ombudsman) received 4,553 complaints – down significantly from what was a record 5,750 complaints in 2016-17.
 So, what were the most complained about problems and how do they reflect on the Australian health insurance industry as a whole?
 Let’s take a closer look.

 What’s in a complaint?